 Driving the Explorer

-TERRAIN MANAGEMENT SYSTEM Similar to the advanced system used in Land Rover vehicles, this feature enables drivers to optimize 4-wheel-drive Explorer models for snow, mud, or ruts with the twist of a dial.
+TERRAIN MANAGEMENT SYSTEM While the Explorer's hardcore off-road days are long gone, the Terrain Management System allows drivers to optimize the Explorer's 4-wheel-drive system for snow, mud, or ruts with the twist of a dial.

-The 2014 Ford Explorer is available in four trims: Base, XLT, Limited and Sport.
-Just over $30,000 for a base version buys you quite a bit of vehicle with a V6 engine, single-zone climate control with rear auxiliary climate control and power driver's seat.
-Standard audio is a 6-speaker AM/FM/CD system with aux and USB inputs.
-Walking up trim lines can net you leather, dual-zone climate control, power-adjustable pedals, and Ford's Sync entertainment and communications system.
+You can get the 2015 Ford Explorer in base, XLT, Limited and Sport models.
+The $31,000 or so you'll pay for a base model gets you a V6 engine, single-zone climate control with rear auxiliary climate control, and a power driver's seat.
+The standard 6-speaker audio includes auxiliary inputs.
+It also comes with Ford's MyKey, which allows drivers to program top speed and other parameters to help prevent young drivers from behaving recklessly.
 Standard safety features include Roll Stability Control and Curve Control, the latter of which can slow the vehicle if it senses you're taking a corner too quickly.

 Under the Hood